 Topics that they are interested in include community building, monitoring and continuous improvement of systems.
 They are a Director and Co-Founder of DDD East Midlands, a technology conference which will take place in 2023.

 The above is for showing your credentials, and changes per conference.
 What do you do for your work or associated activities that relates to your topic?
 Don’t write your resume but show why you are credible.

 This may be a selling point to people coming to see your talk.

 Before switching to technology, they spent a previous life as a neuroscientist.
 They are easily bribed with coffee & love hearing about other people’s experiences.

-I like to add a statement that gives other people an excuse to chat.
-I also get a lot of coffee out the last sentence, and I really do love coffee.
-Something humanising, that gives others the chance to come up and have something to approach you with.
+Add a statement that gives other people an excuse to chat to you.
+Make it something humanising, that gives others the chance to come up and have something to approach you with.

 A nice little extra - if you can put your personal preferred pronoun somewhere in your bio, it will help normalise the practice and help people when they are approaching you in person.